r-lib/clock/tests/testthat/_snaps/posixt.md

 # can handle invalid dates

     Invalid date found at location 2.
-Resolve invalid date issues by specifying the `invalid` argument.
+    i Resolve invalid date issues by specifying the `invalid` argument.

 # can handle nonexistent times

-    Nonexistent time due to daylight saving time at location 1.
-Resolve nonexistent time issues by specifying the `nonexistent` argument.
+    Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

 # can handle ambiguous times

-    Ambiguous time due to daylight saving time at location 1.
-Resolve ambiguous time issues by specifying the `ambiguous` argument.
+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # <posixt> op <duration>